aiyyer/aiyyer.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-#title: Welcome to Atmospheric Dynamics at NCSU
+#title: Welcome to Tropical and Large Scale Atmospheric Dynamics at NCSU
 list_title: "Research and Group News"
 ---